A Beginner’s Guide to Painting IKEA Furniture

 Use Inlays on Glam IKEA Hacks

-One of the easiest ways to glam up laminate furniture is with an inlay like Monica did at Monica Wants It.
-She knocks this transformation out of the park by adding a gold inlay to the front face of this IKEA Besta Unit here: Home Office Decor Room Reveal
+One of the easiest ways to glam up laminate IKEA furniture is with an inlay like Monica did at Monica Wants It.
+She knocks this transformation out of the park by adding a gold inlay to the cabinet doors of this IKEA Besta Unit here: Home Office Decor Room Reveal

 Everything Looks Better with Shiplap

 Angela at Angela Marie Made completely transformed this IKEA Billy Bookcase with shiplap on the back panel.
 I also love that shade of navy!
-You can see the full tutorial here: IKEA Billy Bookcase Hack with Shiplap
+You can see the full painting process here: IKEA Billy Bookcase Hack with Shiplap

 Spruce Up the Sides of Drawers